Wakayama Prefecture

 Nitama, the station master cat of Kishi station

 At the age of 16, Tama the Cat passed away.
-Of course she had a funereal, which attracted some 3,000 people including the governor and mayor of Wakayama.
+Of course, she had a funeral, which attracted some 3,000 people, including the governor and mayor of Wakayama.

 A shrine for Tama.
 She finally became a god!

-Due to Tama and Nitama’s popularity, Kishi Station got a makeover a few years ago.
-It shapes like a kitty and the roof is hiwada-buki (cypress bark), which is commonly seen in Shinto shrines.
+Due to the popularity of Tama and Nitama, Kishi Station received a makeover a few years ago.
+It is shaped like a cat, and its roof is made of hiwada-buki (cypress bark), which is commonly found in Shinto shrines.

 Cat shaped Kishi Station